 Secluded from the world, the band began experimenting with different playing styles.
 They played music that was close to them such as covers of Bo Diddley, old rockabilly songs, r&b, and reggae.

 At the time, the band was aware of the criticism written about them by journalists.
 They wanted the band to create an identical replica of their debut album to match the commercial impact it had.
 The Clash had started calling these critics the “Punk Police.”

 This musical experimentation was only made possible due to the band’s secret weapon, drummer Topper Headon.
 Although he made significant contributions to the 1978 album Give ‘Em Enough Rope, he viewed his role in the band as nothing more than a gun for hire.
 The kind that would come down to the studio to lay down his drum tracks and leave once done.

 But now he was in on the creative process right from the start.
-He had the experience to play a wide variety of styles such as bossanova, swing and jazz.
-Johnny Green sourced a percussion set for Vanilla Studios, which were a strange set of contraptions for Topper’s use.
+He had the experience to play a wide variety of styles such as Bossanova, swing, and jazz.
+Johnny Green sourced a percussion set for Vanilla Studios, which was a strange set of contraptions for Topper’s use.

 Lost In The Supermarket – The Clash (Vanilla Tapes)

 Here’s a song written by Joe Strummer that features Mick Jones on lead vocals.
 The symbolism of the song touches the listener on a personal level.
 The supermarket featured in this song is located on 471–473 Kings Road, beneath the World’s End Estate.
 Joe Strummer used to live there at the time with his girlfriend Gaby Salter.